DevPrudence/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the readme file for this task
+This is the readme for this task